niyatiiii28/CS432_Track1_Assignment4/readme.md

 * Clean modular architecture

-Module B: Concurrent Workload & Stress Testing
+# Module B: Concurrent Workload & Stress Testing

-Overview
+## Overview

-This module evaluates the ShuttleGo backend under concurrent usage, high load, and failure scenarios.
-The objective is to ensure that the system maintains ACID properties when multiple users interact with it simultaneously.
+This module evaluates the behavior of the ShuttleGo system under concurrent user activity, high request load, and failure scenarios.

+The objective is to ensure that the system maintains correct behavior and satisfies ACID properties when multiple users interact with the system simultaneously.

-The system simulates real-world conditions using a multi-threaded testing script that generates concurrent API requests to the Flask backend connected to a SQLite database.
+The module uses a custom multi-threaded testing script to simulate real-world usage conditions.

+---

-Architecture
+## Architecture

 Client Simulation (Stress Test Script)
 ↓